gagolews/genieclust/.devel/sphinx/index.md

 is definitely worth a try!

 Genie is based on minimum spanning trees {cite}`cvimst` of the pairwise distance graphs.
-Thus, it is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points, can be completed within {any}`minutes <weave/timings>`.
-Therefore, it is capable of solving **extreme clustering tasks** (large datasets with any number of clusters to detect) on data that fit into memory.
+Thus, it can also be pretty **fast**: determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
+Therefore, it is nicely suited for solving **extreme clustering tasks** (large datasets with a high number of clusters to detect).

-Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\** {cite}`hdbscan` that is able to detect a predefined number of clusters (actually, a whole hierarchy thereof).
-Hence, it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.
+Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\** {cite}`hdbscan` that is able to identify a predefined number of clusters (actually, their whole hierarchy.
+The good news is that it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.